container-storage-interface/spec/spec.md

 message GetSupportedVersionsResponse {
   message Result {
-    // All the versions that the Plugin supports.
+    // All the CSI versions that the Plugin supports.
 This field is
     // REQUIRED.
     repeated Version supported_versions = 1;
   }